 About Bearded Dragons

 Although several other species are becoming available to the pet trade, the most commonly available variety is the central or inland bearded dragon, Pogona vitticeps.
-This species is native to arid, rocky areas of Australia, and is typically tan/brown in coloration (several color morphs are also available).
-Their name is derived from the spines that line their throats.
-These spines usually lie flat but if the dragon feels threatened the throat is expanded causing the spines to stand up, making the dragon look more intimidating (especially combined with their tendency to flatten their bodies to appear wider).
+This species is native to arid, rocky areas of Australia, and is typically tan/brown in coloration (but several color morphs are also available).
+Their bearded name is derived from the spines that line their throats.
+These spines usually lie flat but if the dragon feels threatened, the throat is expanded causing the spines to stand up and making the dragon look like they have a beard and more intimidating (especially combined with their tendency to flatten their bodies to appear wider).
 However, bearded dragons are generally docile and their aggressive displays are rarely seen in captivity which makes them very popular pet reptiles.

 Housing Bearded Dragons

-For a single adult bearded dragon a 55 gallon tank is ideal and a secure screen top cover will also be necessary.
-Smaller tanks can be used for juveniles.
+For a single adult bearded dragon, a 55 or 75 gallon tank along with a secure screen top cover is ideal.

-Substrate is a hotly debated area of bearded dragon care.
+Substrate (bedding) is a hotly debated area of bearded dragon care.
 For juveniles, any loose substrate including sand should be avoided, as there is too great a risk of ingestion (either accidentally while eating or out of curiosity) and subsequent intestinal impaction.
 Paper towels, papers, or indoor/outdoor carpeting can all be used (make sure there are no loose threads on the carpeting) instead of sand.
-For adults, washed play sand (available at hardware stores, not fine silica sand) can be used if desired, although paper or indoor/outdoor carpet works fine too.
+For adults, washed play sand (available at hardware stores, not fine silica sand) can be used if desired, although paper or indoor/outdoor carpet works fine too for the majority of the enclosure.
 Do not use wood shavings, corn cob, walnut shell, or other substrates that could cause problems if swallowed.
 If sand is used, feces can be scooped out with a cat litter scoop and the cage can be thoroughly cleaned and disinfected several times a year.
-Sand also doubles as an enrichment tool allowing your bearded dragon to dig and burrow.
+Sand also doubles as an enrichment tool allowing your bearded dragon to dig and burrow, something you should allow your bearded dragon to do, even if it is in a reptile dirt in just part of the enclosure instead of sand.

 Edited by Adrienne Kruzer, RVT